Apache POI - Component Overview

 |poi||commons-logging, commons-codec, commons-collections (since POI 3.15 beta 3), commons-math (since POI 4.0.0), log4j||poi-version-yyyymmdd.jar|

 Apache commons-math3 was added as a dependency in POI 4.0.0.

 poi-ooxml requires poi-ooxml-schemas.
-This is a substantially smaller version of the ooxml-schemas jar (ooxml-schemas-1.3.jar for POI 3.14 or later, ooxml-schemas-1.1.jar for POI 3.7 up to POI 3.13, ooxml-schemas-1.0.jar for POI 3.5 and 3.6).
+This is a substantially smaller version of the ooxml-schemas jar (ooxml-schemas-1.4.jar for POI 4.0.0 or later, ooxml-schemas-1.3.jar for POI 3.14 or to POI 3.17, ooxml-schemas-1.1.jar for POI 3.7 up to POI 3.13, ooxml-schemas-1.0.jar for POI 3.5 and 3.6).
 The larger ooxml-schemas jar is normally only required for development.
 Similarly, the ooxml-security jar, which contains all of the classes relating to encryption and signing, is normally only required for development.
 A subset of its contents are in poi-ooxml-schemas.
 This JAR is ooxml-security-1.1.jar for POI 3.14 onwards and ooxml-security-1.0.jar prior to that.

 The ooxml schemas jars are compiled with Apache XMLBeans 2.3, and so can be used at runtime with any version of XMLBeans from 2.3 or newer.
-Wherever possible though, we recommend that you use XMLBeans 2.6.0 with Apache POI, and that is the version now shipped in the binary release packages.
-If you have issues with redefined classes with XMLBeans 2.6, ask on the developer mailing list for solutions.
+Wherever possible though, we recommend that you use XMLBeans 3.0.1 with Apache POI, and that is the version now shipped in the binary release packages.

 The POI Browser is a very simple Swing GUI tool that displays the internal structure of a Microsoft Office file and especially the property set streams.
 Further information and instructions how to execute it can be found in the POI source code (viewvc).